sozemego/r2d/readme.md

 This project aims to create React-like experience for creating user interfaces in Scene 2D.
 It's developed to use together with LibGDX game engine, but that can later change.
-This project is in its infancy, don't expect it to work fully.
+This project is in its infancy, don't expect it to work fully (ever).

 Example usage
 ---